Customizing Table Properties

 and Edit

-buttons can be used when you want to prevent users from creating/editing records via the default interface and intend to do it with the help of workflow actions or custom buttons.
+buttons can be used when you want to prevent users from creating or editing records via the default interface and instead plan to manage records using workflow actions or custom buttons.

-Also, there is the ability to hide Print/Export/Send buttons on views.
-While it can’t protect data from stealing, hiding these buttons may help to complicate it.
+Additionally, it is possible to hide the Print/Export/Send buttons on views.
+While this does not fully protect data from being copied, hiding these buttons may help to complicate such actions.